zerg-encenzo/moneytor_app/README.md

 # moneytor
-Repository containing all the front-end source code and necessary files for the Moneytor cross-platform (Web and Android) Project.
+Repository containing all the front-end source code and necessary files for the Moneytor Project (Web and Android).

+Moneytor is a cross-platform personal finance management app that allows users to organize personal finances, set budgets, schedule payments, record savings, and track expenses.
+The app is customizable according to users' specific needs.

 February 12, 2025:
 First Update in my repository!